 Until recently, I didn’t know where to begin writing about giving birth in Taipei.

 I’m not Serena Williams, who won the 2017 Australian Open while pregnant then survived a traumatic birth experience.
 I’m not Janet Hsieh either.
-She’s the Taiwanese-American celebrity who shared her recent pregnancy in such detailed posts on her Facebook and Instagram that it’s possible I knew (and my husband knew) more about her pregnancy than my own.
+She’s the Taiwanese-American celebrity who shared her recent pregnancy in such detailed posts on her Facebook and Instagram that it’s possible I knew more about her pregnancy than my own.
 Who am I to attempt writing about this complex and timeless topic?
 I’ve only been a mum for about four months!

 But then I had my first episode of spontaneous mother’s rage.